 Feeding my kids isn’t always easy.
 I could say they aren’t picky about what they eat, but I’d totally be lying.
-One meal that has always been a hit with them however, is polska kielbasa from Hillshire Farm.
-We typically keep things simple and just heat it over the stove and dip in some ketchup.
-But when I was asked to make something with their smoked sausage, a very similar product, I thought it would be fun to change things up a bit.
+One meal that has always been a hit with them however, is polska kielbasa.
+We typically keep things simple and just heat it over the stove but sometimes we like to try new recipes for smoked sausage like this sausage skillet.
+When I was asked by Hillshire Farm to make something with their smoked sausage, a very similar product, I thought it would be fun to change things up a bit.
 This Smoked Sausage Penne Pasta is a simple meal loaded with a flavor that isn’t too spicy for the kids.
 I love all the fresh vegetables!

 Virtually any fresh vegetables would taste great in this dish including broccoli, cherry tomatoes or even asparagus.
 I went with sweet peppers, red onion and mushrooms.
 Feel free to change up the vegetables to suit your own tastes.